m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

 Most likely I'm overreacting.
 My IDE can display type information by hovering a function, so there's definitely some improvement over having to read the whole body.
 And there's value in having a compact, glyphic representation of a function - it makes it faster to scan for a particular section, even if I then have to mentally unpack what's going on around it.
 And unlike function names, a type signature is guaranteed to be updated if a function changes from async to non (or vice versa).
 Maybe in a week or two other code styles will look hopelessly verbose, and living without monadic isolation of I/O will be as unthinkable as living without immutable types is now.

 But I fear I'm reaching the limits of what language and libraries can do for me.
+The surface layer of scalaz was a whole new way of programming, a straightjacket that frees you to write unimaginably generic, flexible code without risk of hurting yourself.
+But the deeper parts, rather than constraining me further, seem to be about giving me ways to flex as far as I could before.